 The property was furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors.
 Internal cupboards were generally filled with storage items.
+Two cupboards could not be accessed at the time of inspection due them being padlocked.
+Stored items located throughout the property restricted our inspection to the floors and walls.
 Windows and external doors were not all fully opened or tested.
 Where walls are lined internally, for example with plasterboard, tiling or timber, the structure behind the lining could not be tested with an electronic moisture meter.